Flores & Banda Sea, natural migratory paths of pelagics and marine mammals

 The west coast of Wetar boasts amazing dive sites with drop-offs, colorful reefs and abundant fish life.
 Here there is a good chance to see some pelagics.
 Mind your depth as you swim over the edge in deep blue water as we are many miles away from civilization!
 Along the north coast we have regular sightings of dolphins and whales, often just a few meters away from the dive site!

 The terrain slopes into the blue Banda Sea inviting you to swim amongst gorgonian fans, huge sponges and rainbow coloured soft corals.
 Keep your eyes out in the blue for tunas, Napoleon wrasses and sharks.
 Some of the spots around Romang are influenced by volcanic activity and provide great night diving where we can see Spanish dancers and fascinating bobtail squid.

 Starting from the shallow reef top to the deep here is amazing coral growth and diversity.
 As you take in this natural wonders the diver will be watched by the inhabitants of the reef and passing pelagics.
 The fish are still curious here because it is so rarely dived.

 Here we dive another volcanic island which rises out of the deep Banda Sea, far out in the open ocean.
 Life is sparse on the island but underwater the steep walls are covered in corals you will experience a wonderful dive.
 On the night dive we have a good chance to see the shy Sarong shrimp.

-Is it the island of sea snakes or the island of birds?
+Is it the island of sea snakes or the island of sea birds?
 This island has two unique things to offer.
-Thousands of seabirds inhabit the island, from frigate birds to boobies; it’s a spectacle you will enjoy.
+Thousands of seabirds inhabit the island, from frigate birds to blue-footed boobies; it’s a spectacle you will enjoy.
 Underwater sea snakes are present by the dozen and if we are lucky we’ll see them hunting in a pack.
-But also the reefs along this island are beautiful, a mix of walls and slopes with corals in all colours and sizes.
-In between you always will spot some sharks, tuna and jacks.
+But also the reefs along this island are beautiful, a mix of walls and slopes with corals in all colors and sizes.
+And as if all that weren't enough, in the middle you can always see some sharks, tunas and jacks.